 The opposite also applies.
 Employee absenteeism, high staff turnover, low morale and motivation, conflict, bullying and sexual harassment can be silent killers in your company.
 They corrode productivity, push up business costs - especially in terms of lost time – and undermine company reputation.

-Irish research backs this up…
+Irish employer/employee research

 90% of Irish employers say that employee health and wellbeing have a direct effect on productivity.
 (Aviva Workplace Health Index, AWHI, 2013)